mninja/2022ws_do_robotics/README.md

 When it comes to research and development some of the [Robotnik](https://robotnik.eu/robotics-applications-in-agriculture/) projects are BACCHUS, AGROBOFOOD and CORSECT.
 Where Bacchus has the ability to both collet data and do harvesting at the same time.
 While Agrobofood aims do create a digital transformation in the agricultural sector.
 Corsect on the other hand works on optimizing insect production.

-According to [Owen-Hill (2022)](https://blog.robotiq.com/top-10-robotic-applications-in-the-agricultural-industry) the top 10 Applications of Robotis agriculture is:
+According to [Owen-Hill (2022)](https://blog.robotiq.com/top-10-robotic-applications-in-the-agricultural-industry) the top 10 Applications of Robots agriculture is:

 1. Nursery Planting: [being able to plant 10 000 cuttings per hour.](https://www.youtube.com/watch?v=Xy0yOBszN1k)
 2. Crop Seeding: [with high precision.](https://www.youtube.com/watch?v=OoUGSb-ASTc)